Caribbean University - Bayamon Data & Information Overview

 Student Loan Debt

-How Much Money Do Caribbean University - Bayamon Graduates Make?bachelor's degree recipients from Caribbean University - Bayamon make around $18,700 per year during the early years of their employment.
-Unfortunately, this is 53% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do Caribbean University - Bayamon Graduates Make?students who graduate with a bachelor's degree from Caribbean University - Bayamon make about $21,656 a year during their first few years of employment after graduation.
+Unfortunately, this is 49% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of Caribbean University - Bayamon